Sebastiaan-Alvarez-Rodriguez/metazoo/README.md

  1. *"ZooKeeper seems to be Chubby without the lockmethods"*.
 Chubby is named very often, but I only saw one comparison, not even backed up by numbers.
  2. *"It is important to observe that all results that hold for linearizable objects also hold for A-linearizable objects because a system that satisfies A-linearizability also satisfies linearizability"*.
 Uhm?
-Is it not the other way around then?
+Is it not the other way around then? **No, they state it correctly here**.
  3. I expected multiple (types of) primitives in experiments, but I believe they did not do that.
 They gave a reason, but I wonder if they should have done it...
 They also seem to give a reason without experiments to back it up.
  4. since they replicate a lot, I wondered about memory, but this does not seem to be addressed.
     *"Each znode in the tree stores amaximum of 1MB of data by default, but this maximumvalue is a configuration parameter that can be changed inspecific cases."*